dmuml10/Printer/README.md

 # NIPPON(NP-T200H) thermal printer Java API

-This project is Java library for communicating with Nippon printer.
+This project is a Java library for communicating with NIPPON NP-T200H thermal printers.
-The goal of the library is to simplify communication with Nippon printer.
+Its goal is to provide a simple, reliable API that abstracts low-level printer communication, making integration straightforward for Java applications.

 ## Building
 The Nippon printer Java API is built using [Apache Maven](http://maven.apache.org/).